Earth Science Series 1 of 3: Mapping, Minerals, and Rocks$80

 Recommended Ages: 10-17 (Class is offered in two levels)

-SPACE AVAILABLE: This class is currently not open for enrollment.
+SPACE AVAILABLE: This class is no longer open for enrollment.
+Enrollment will open again in June 2021.
 Please join our mailing list to be notified when enrollment opens.

 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn all of the major foundations of Earth Science, backed up with hands on labs.
 There will be no surface skimming in this class!
 We’re going to go deep- all the way to the core! 🙂